Updated on January 22nd, 2019 by Josh Arnold

 PPG Industries (PPG) is one of the largest paint companies in the world.
-It is also one of the most reliable dividend stocks.
-PPG has paid dividends every quarter since 1899.
-Moreover, the company has increased its dividend each year for the last 45 years, which qualifies it to be a member of the exclusive Dividend Aristocrats list.
+It is also one of the most reliable dividend stocks in the market; PPG has paid dividends every quarter since 1899.
+Moreover, the company has increased its dividend each year for the last 46 years, which qualifies it to be a member of the exclusive Dividend Aristocrats list.

 This article will analyze PPG’s investment prospects in detail and determine whether the company merits a buy recommendation at current prices.

 PPG Industries was originally founded in 1883 as a manufacturer and distributor of glass.
 The ‘PPG’ in PPG Industries stands for Pittsburgh Plate Glass, which is a reference to the company’s original operations.
 Over time, PPG has made remarkable strides in becoming an industry leader in the paints and coatings industry.

-With a market capitalization of $29 billion and annual revenues of nearly $15 billion, PPG’s only competitor of similar size is fellow Dividend Aristocrat Sherwin-Williams (SHW) as well as Dutch paint company Akzo Nobel.
-PPGs’ industry-leading market share can be seen in the following chart.
+With a market capitalization of $25 billion and annual revenues in excess of $15 billion, PPG’s only competitors of similar size are fellow Dividend Aristocrat Sherwin-Williams (SHW), as well as Dutch paint company Akzo Nobel.
+PPGs’ strong market share can be seen in the following chart.

 PPG Industries has grown to such an impressive size thanks to its worldwide operating presence and focus on technology and innovation.
-The company has approximately 3,500 technical employees located in more than 70 countries at 100 unique locations.
-The company’s research and development focus is a key differentiator between PPG and other paint & coatings companies.
+The company has approximately 47,000 employees located in more than 70 countries at 150 unique locations.
+Its research and development focus is a key differentiator between PPG and other paint & coatings companies.
 PPG has grown to be a market leader today.

 With this in mind, it is likely that mergers and acquisitions will be a focus for PPG moving forward as the company moves back towards its core competency of portfolio optimization.
 Acquisitions have been a key growth driver for PPG for many years.

 PPG’s track record suggests that the stock’s underlying business is likely to continue growing at a satisfactory rate for the foreseeable future.
 The company’s adjusted earnings-per-share over the trailing 15-year period can be seen below.

-We believe that PPG is likely to grow more slowly than this ~11% rate moving forward.
-Investors can reasonably expect 6%-8% adjusted earnings-per-share growth from PPG Industries through full economic cycles.
+We believe that PPG is likely to grow more slowly than this rate moving forward.
+Investors can reasonably expect ~7% adjusted earnings-per-share growth from PPG Industries through full economic cycles.

 PPG’s performance is likely to suffer during periods of economic recession, an observation that is discussed in the next section of this analysis.

-Competitive Advantage & Recession Performance
+Competitive Advantages & Recession Performance

 - 2007 adjusted earnings-per-share: $2.52

-- 2008 adjusted earnings-per-share: $1.63
+- 2008 adjusted earnings-per-share: $1.63 (35% decline)

-- 2009 adjusted earnings-per-share: $1.02
+- 2009 adjusted earnings-per-share: $1.02 (37% decline)

-- 2010 adjusted earnings-per-share: $2.32
+- 2010 adjusted earnings-per-share: $2.32 (127% increase)

 PPG’s adjusted earnings-per-share fell by more than 50% during the last major recession, and took two years to recover.
-While the long-term prospects of this Dividend Aristocrat remain bright, investors that own PPG should be willing to double-down and purchase more shares of this stock if a recession hits and its stock price fall precipitously.
+While the long-term prospects of this Dividend Aristocrat remain bright, investors that own PPG should be willing to double-down and purchase more shares of this stock if a recession hits and its stock price falls precipitously.

 Valuation & Expected Total Returns